 However, many players have reported being faced with more formidable or more accessible opponents in the ARAM mode as well.
 This must mean that there some logic to how players are matched in ARAM as well.
 The MMR number represents a league of legends player’s skill level.
 It determines the opponents you play against.
 If you are new, it’s likely that you won’t be matched against higher-skilled players.
 Although players often use ARAM mode to warm up for Summoner’s Rift, which is the primary game mode for League of Legends, ARAM itself can be very challenging and fun to play.

-Also read: Best Low Profile RAMs in 2021
+Also read: Best Low Profile RAMs

 MMR is different for Queue types: